hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 * Download and install the latest version of [VirtualBox](https://www.virtualbox.org/).
     + *Oracles*'s *VirtualBox* is a free and open-source hosted hypervisor software.
     + The installation of *VirtualBox* requires administrator rights on the host machine.
-So if you are working in a professional environment talk to your IT administrator.
+So if you are working in a professional environment, talk to your IT administrator.
     + *VirtualBox* installers are available for *Windows*, *mac OS*, and *Solaris*.
 * Download the latest Debian Linux net installer:
     + Visit [debian.org](https://www.debian.org/)